 NOTIFICATION OF RISK.
 All students should be aware that playing or planning to play/participate in any sport can be dangerous in nature and involve many risks of injury.
 It is understood that the dangers and risks of playing or practicing in interscholastic sports may result in complete or partial paralysis, brain damage, serious injury to virtually all bones, joints, ligaments, muscles, tendons and other aspects of the muscular/skeletal system; serious injury to virtually all internal organs; serious injury or impairment to other aspects of the body, and general health and well-being.
-Students should understand that the dangers and risks of playing or practicing interscholastic sports may result in serious injury.
-Because of the dangers of participating in interscholastic sports, it is important to follow and obey all instructions regarding playing techniques, training and team rules.
+Students should understand that the dangers and risks of playing or practicing in interscholastic sports, it is important to follow and obey all instructions regarding playing techniques, training and team rules.